Securing the Agentic Development Lifecycle (ADLC)

 The Death of the Traditional IDE Workflow

 For thirty years, application security rested on a few assumptions that felt so obvious nobody questioned them.
 A human developer wrote all the code.
 Code changes were discrete, reviewable, and moved at human pace.
-The IDE was where security feedback happened, through linters, SAST plugins, and secret scanners.
+The IDE was where initial security feedback happened, through linters, SAST plugins, and secret scanners.
 Pull requests created a natural checkpoint.
 Dependencies were chosen by a developer who actually read the package name.

 Every one of those assumptions is now broken.
 In the ADLC, agents generate code and the “author” is a model.
 Changes happen at machine speed.
 The IDE may be bypassed entirely, agents commit via CLI or API.
 Pull requests are auto-generated or skipped.
 Dependencies are hallucinated or auto-selected.
 The developer never sees the package name.